Child Support in California: More Complex Than You Might Think

 • While there are child support guidelines in California, they can be deviated from, they don't include all the expenses required to raise a child, and they aren't applicable in all situations.

-• Despite the doubling of interest rates in 2024, housing prices in California continue to remain stubbornly high, making establishing two households post-divorce challenging for all but the most well-off families.
+• Despite significant increases in mortgage interest rates, housing prices in California continue to remain stubbornly high, making establishing two households post-divorce challenging for all but the most well-off families.

 • With so many California parents working in tech, continuing waves of layoffs in the sector will impact their ability to provide previously agreed upon child support amounts, when their incomes involuntarily change.